geewynn/azure-databricks-streaming/README.md

 1. Set **Driver Type** to **Same as worker**

    #### Optional - Configure Azure Log Analytics

-   1. Follow the instructions in [Monitoring Azure Databricks](https://github.com/mspnp/spark-monitoring) to build the monitoring library and upload the resulting library files to your workspace.

-   1. Click on **Advanced Options** then **Init Scripts**.

-   1. Enter **dbfs:/databricks/spark-monitoring/spark-monitoring.sh**.

-   1. Click the **Add** button.

 1. Click the **Create Cluster** button.